 This is a matter of personal choice.
 It’s not so much the quantity of schools applied to, it’s the selection of schools that is most important.
 Every student should apply to at least one school that the student and counselor feel is a “safe” school, meaning that the chances of acceptance are very high.
 Students should also consider a “reach” school, a college a student would love to attend if they got in, even if they are not sure if they can get in.
 The other schools should be reasonable based on a student’s academic record, provided the school has everything a student is looking for in a college.
 The best way to avoid applying to too many schools is to start early on the college search so you can eliminate schools before you even get to the application process.
 Applying to 5 schools is usually plenty.
 Many students need to apply to fewer.

-There are several different ways to do this.
-Most colleges have online applications, which students are finding very convenient.
+Colleges have online applications.
 You can find these on a college website under “admissions” or “prospective students”.
 Some colleges utilize the Common Application.
 The Common Application is a universal application accepted by over 500 private colleges and some state schools.
 If several schools of interest accept it, a student can fill out this one application and send it to those schools.
 If using this application be sure to include CORRECT email address for school counselor to complete needed forms.

 Yes, they will have to register with either the NAIA or NCAA.
 Check with the college to find which they use.
 NAIA: Register at www.naia.org, you will need a credit card, must request a transcript be sent to them.
 NCAA: Register at www.ncaaclearinghouse.net, you will need a credit card, must request a transcript be sent to them.
 Must send SAT/ACT scores to NAIA and NCAA (they will not take off of the transcript).